 As a maintained primary school, we must provide Relationships Education to all pupils as per section 34 of the Children and Social work act 2017.
 We are not required to provide sex education, but we do need to teach the elements of sex education contained in the science curriculum.
-Parents can withdraw their child from sex education lessons of the RHE curriculum but not through the Science curriculum (see section 8).
+Parents can withdraw their child from from sex education lessons of the Relationships Education curriculum but not through the science curriculum (see section 8).